BLOG |

 Shutting down a Thai entity isn't as simple as issuing pink slips.
 With strict notification rules, severance pay mandates, and visa obligations, failing to follow due process can expose your company to significant risk.

 The good news?
-With the right strategy—including transparent employee communication and a trusted EOR partner like AYP Group—you can exit compliantly and retain your best people.
+With the right strategy—including transparent employee communication and a trusted professional employment partner like AYP Group—you can exit compliantly and retain your best people.

-Let AYP Group help you transition your workforce seamlessly with compliant EOR solutions in Thailand and across Asia.
+Let AYP Group help you transition your workforce seamlessly with compliant professional employment solutions in Thailand and across Asia.